github/training-kit/paths/git-trouble/fc-scenarios.md

   ## [Accidental Commit](/on-demand/git-trouble/06)

-  During your workflow, you might have gotten excited and made a commit before you had actually finished your thought.
+  During your workflow, you might have gotten excited and made a commit before you had actually finished.
 Maybe you made the commit without adding all of the related files.
 Perhaps your commit included changes that were unrelated.
 In either case, we can fix that, just follow along and `git` out of trouble.

   ## [Commit Broke EVERYTHING](/on-demand/git-trouble/07)